How to Deal with Passive Aggressive Colleagues

 2. Acceptance

 When others cause us any form of hurt, it is normal to experience negative emotions.
 In fact, it is often these intense emotions that make it so hard to forgive someone.
-Whenever we experience hurt and anger, it is practically instinctive for us to try to avoid it and squash those emotions into a small ball.
+Whenever we experience hurt and anger, it is practically instinctive for us to try to avoid it and quash them.
 After all, no one enjoys wallowing in negativity.
-However, rather than suppressing those emotions, acceptance involves allowing those unpleasant experiences to exist and embracing them without trying to deny or change them.
+Rather than suppressing those emotions, try practicing accepting them instead.
+Acceptance involves allowing those unpleasant experiences to exist and embracing them without trying to deny or change them.
 It does not necessarily mean endorsement or justification, but simply acknowledging that you don’t have power or control over the past.

 For example, you may feel resentment towards your parents for failing to spend time with you as a child.
-You feel upset and resentment at the missed opportunities at memories that your peers have, and you do not.
+You may feel upset and resentment as a result.
 However, it has already happened and there is nothing you can do to change the past.
 So, if you’re feeling angry, it is okay to acknowledge that you feel that way.

-By opening up and allowing your unpleasant feelings to come and go without struggling with them, running from them, or giving them undue attention, we find ourselves much less bothered by them.
+By opening up and allowing your unpleasant feelings to come and go without struggling with, running from, or giving them undue attention, we find ourselves much less bothered by them.
 This also enables those feelings to move on more quickly, instead of hanging around and bothering us.

 3. Contact with the Present Moment